 HRTPO has recently released the 2021 version of the State of Transportation in Hampton Roads report.
 The State of Transportation report details the current status and recent trends for all facets of the transportation system in Hampton Roads, including air, rail, water, and highways.
 Many aspects of the highway system are highlighted, including roadway usage, pavement condition, bridge condition, congestion levels, commuting characteristics, roadway safety, transit usage, tolling, and active transportation (such as biking and walking).

-The State of Transportation 2020 Update also includes an analysis of the impacts of COVID-19 on the regional transportation system.
-A sampling of this analysis is shown below:
+The State of Transportation 2021 Update also includes an analysis of the impacts of the COVID-19 pandemic on the Hampton Roads transportation system.
+Highlights of this analysis are shown below:

-The State of Transportation in Hampton Roads 2020 report can be accessed by clicking on the following link:
+Much more information on the impacts of the COVID-19 pandemic on the regional transportation network is included in the State of Transportation in Hampton Roads 2021 report.
+The report can be accessed by clicking on the following link: